U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Oberlin College is 9:1, and the school has 70.0 percent of its classes with fewer than 20 students.
-The most popular majors at Oberlin College include: Music Performance, General; Biology, General; English Language and Literature, General; History; and Political Science and Government.
-The average freshman retention rate, an indicator of student satisfaction, is 93.8 percent.
+The student-faculty ratio at Oberlin College is 9:1, and the school has 74.7 percent of its classes with fewer than 20 students.
+The most popular majors at Oberlin College include: Music Performance, General; Biology, General; Political Science and Government; English Language and Literature, General; and History.
+The average freshman retention rate, an indicator of student satisfaction, is 93.5 percent.

-Oberlin College has a total undergraduate enrollment of 2,959, with a gender distribution of 44.9 percent male students and 55.1 percent female students.
+Oberlin College has a total undergraduate enrollment of 2,930, with a gender distribution of 45.4 percent male students and 54.6 percent female students.
+At this school, 89 percent of the students live in college-owned, -operated, or -affiliated housing and 11 percent of students live off campus.
 Oberlin College is part of the NCAA III athletic conference.

 |Student gender distribution|